-Cambridge has become a world-leading centre for biomedical research and commercial activities of the biotechnology industry.
+Cambridge has become a world-leading centre centre for biomedical research and commercial activities of the biotechnology industry.
 You will benefit from proximity to world-renowned institutions based in the city such as the Sanger Institute and the Wellcome Trust laboratories.
 Alternatively, you could use the transferable skills you have developed in business or further education.

 We use a number of ways to track your learning, and to make sure you are developing the knowledge and skills you need.
 You will undertake practicals in almost all your modules, developing your practical laboratory skills, and your written, verbal, and numerical skills will be assessed from coursework including essays and lab reports, and poster and oral presentations.
 There will also be tests and exams, to determine your grasp of the fundamental principles and to develop your problem-solving skills.

-The Faculty of Science & Technology is one of the largest of five faculties at Anglia Ruskin University.
-Whether you choose to study with us full- or part-time, on campus or at a distance, there’s an option whatever your level – from a foundation degree, to a BSc, MSc, PhD or professional doctorate.
+The Faculty of Science & Engineering is one of the largest of the four faculties at Anglia Ruskin University.
+Whether you choose to study with us full-time or part-time, on campus or at a distance, there’s an option whatever your level – from a foundation degree, BSc, MSc, PhD or professional doctorate.

 Whichever course you pick, you’ll gain the theory and practical skills needed to progress with confidence.
 Join us and you could find yourself learning in the very latest laboratories or on field trips or work placements with well-known and respected companies.
 You may even have the opportunity to study abroad.

-Everything we do in the faculty has a singular purpose: to provide a world-class environment to create, share and advance knowledge in science and technology fields.
+Everything we do in the faculty has a singular purpose: to provide a world-class environment to create, share and advance knowledge in science, technology and engineering fields.
 This is key to all of our futures.

 Read this institution's report